InfamousMusicify/Chains-Plus/README.md

 ### Minecraft: Java Edition - Data Pack

 __*Craft Chainmail into something worth using!*
-This datapack allows you to add a health modifier to chainmail s=armor and elytras.
+This datapack allows you to add a health modifier to chainmail armor and elytras.
 (Elytras will get netherite plating as well)__

 ### Hit the advancements key to see in game info and help!